 Course and Semester Planning

-The semester-independent elements of all programs offered by UZH, such as the programs offered, are mapped down to a module level in the program catalogue in SAP Student Lifecycle Management (SLCM).
-The business events offered are created in the recurring semester planning function.
+The semester-independent elements of all programs offered by UZH are mapped down to a module level in the program catalogue in SAP Student Lifecycle Management (SLCM).
+In the semester planning process, the courses offered in the respective semesters are then created based on the modules.
+In contrast to the modules, these are assigned a timeslot, a lecturer, and a room.

 The UZH course catalogue has many applications, for example: